Malaysia seeks to drop murder charge against Indonesian suspect in Kim Jong Nam murder

-KUALA LUMPUR (Reuters) - Malaysian prosecutors on Monday applied to withdraw a murder charge against an Indonesian woman accused of killing the half-brother of North Korea’s leader.
+KUALA LUMPUR, March 11 (Reuters) - Malaysian prosecutors on Monday applied to withdraw a murder charge against an Indonesian woman accused of killing the half-brother of North Korea’s leader.

 The trial of Indonesian Siti Aisyah, 26, was suspended in December as her lawyers argued with prosecutors over access to statements made by seven witnesses.